ssrbazpur/LeetCode/January/Notes.md

  ## Week 2

  * Jan 9: Note: BFS to be done for finding shortest path between source and destination.
 Call q.front() and q.pop() inside while loop
+ * Jan 10: Fenwick Tree : 1.
+Array size is no of elements + 2.
+0 index does not store anything. getParent can be done by just inverting the last set bit.